webbplanet/saasdeals/README.md

 | [Ledgy](https://www.joinsecret.com/ledgy#ledgy-promocode-6500?via=prosun) | Equity management made transparent, simple, and... | 25% off your first year | Save up to $6,500 | Free users accepted | Premium |
 | [Seeqle](https://www.joinsecret.com/seeqle#seeqle-promocode?via=prosun) | Recruitment AI for SMBs and one-off needs | 30% off for 1 year | Save up to $2,844 | Free users accepted | Premium |
 | [SnapCall](https://www.joinsecret.com/snapcall#snapcall-promocode-532?via=prosun) | Boost customer relationships by enabling direct... | 6 months free on Growth plan | Save up to $532 | Free users accepted | Premium |

+## Contributing <a name="contributing"></a>

+We welcome contributions to this list!
+If you know of any great startup deals that aren't already included, please submit a pull request.
+Make sure to include all relevant information (company, deal, savings, conditions, etc.) and ensure the deal is still active.